Treatment algorithm

 surgical decompression

-There is often existing and irreversible function loss at the time of surgery that usually cannot be alleviated.
-Surgery is therefore typically considered to stabilise function rather than necessarily improve it.
+Adequate treatment of the severe underlying degenerative joint disease (DJD) usually requires fusion or immobilisation of the segments, leading to loss of range of motion of the cervical spine.[26][28]
+Surgery is, therefore, typically considered to stabilise function rather than necessarily improve it.
 This surgery has higher risks than surgery for radiculopathy, particularly of neurological worsening.

 Back